hoho0001/mad9135/docs/modules/week3/README.md

 ## Classrep Elections <Badge text="10 mins" />

 - Select a Level 3 Class Rep Today
+- There will be a single class rep to represent all the level 3 students this year.

 ## Git and CLI <Badge text="30 mins" />